benji/simple-color-generator-js/README.md

 | randomize | true if no seed is set, false otherwise | Shuffles the colors. see [predictable randomize](#predictable-randomize)                                                  |

 **getColors() options:**

+Returns an array of colors (String) in HSLA format based on the same hue values.

 | Name       | Default | Description        |
 | ---------- | ------- | ------------------ |